t-asano/tinyviewplus/README_en.md

 - Parameters
 	- language ... "en" (English) or "jp" (Japanese)
-	- text ... sentence to read aloud
+	- text ... sentence to speak
 - [Example] Say "We can fly!" in English
 	- /v1/speeech/en/say "We can fly!"